mandal-cv/visimpaired/README.md

 ## Models
 To test the models, refer to notebooks *base_model.ipynb* and *local_feedback_models.ipynb*.
 Some pre-trained models can be found at: https://utexas.box.com/s/gzfbybfm9elepccclaaldk4hjzr8jdg5

+## Demo and Mobile App
+A short demo of the mobile application built on our proposed models can be found at: https://vimeo.com/702709509